syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Resize to fit

-The [`allowResizeToFit`](http://help.syncfusion.com/js/api/ejgrid#members:allowresizetofit "allowResizeToFit") property enable the grid to set width to columns based on maximum width of the particular column’s content to facilitate full visibility of data in all the grid rows and this automatic behavior is applicable Only for the columns which does not have width specified.
+The [`allowResizeToFit`](http://help.syncfusion.com/js/api/ejgrid#members:allowresizetofit "allowResizeToFit") property enable the grid to set width to columns based on maximum width of the particular column's content to facilitate full visibility of data in all the grid rows and this automatic behavior is applicable Only for the columns which does not have width specified.

-On columns where “width is defined”, double click on the particular column header’s resizer symbol to resize the column to show the whole text.
-For example, refer the “ShipCity” column in the below code snippet and output screen shot.
+On columns where "width is defined", double click on the particular column header's resizer symbol to resize the column to show the whole text.
+For example, refer the "ShipCity" column in the below code snippet and output screen shot.

 The following code example describes the above behavior.